Hardware requests

 GPUs

-GPUs are only available to paid credit accounts, or allocations that include GPU nodes.
+GPUs are available to all credit accounts, or allocations that include GPU nodes.

 Make sure your application is GPU-enabled.